Title: Lie Like a Rug

 The seventh book in the Ginger Barnes mystery series by Donna Huston Murray.
 Ginger Barnes is a wife and mother, who occasionally acts as amateur sleuth to solve mysteries.
 Her husband is headmaster at a private school, and she often helps out at the school.
 This novel opens with Gin escorting a troublemaker student to the courthouse, and ends up spotting a familiar face in a courtroom.

 Gin discovers an old family friend is on trial for antiquities fraud.
 She doesn’t believe him to be guilty of the charges, so Gin uses her amateur sleuthing skills to help.
 Unfortunately, the evidence seems to be against her friend, and the dead key witnesses are not helping his case.

 This book is in a series, but it can be read as a standalone.
 I have read book 1 of the series, The Main Line is Murder, but not the other books.
 This book was originally published years ago (2001), but has been updated by the author.

 An entertaining cozy mystery with some humor.
 Likable characters in an enjoyable, light mystery.

-I received a free ARC of this book via Netgalley in exchange for an honest review.
+I received a digital copy of this book via Netgalley in exchange for an honest review.